kassapo/quiz/README.md

 Everybody else should not look at the screen.

   * The second screen presents the term.
+The presenter chooses how much time to give the guessers.

   * The third screen has the timer counting down.
 The counting can be interrupted if the term has been guessed.